 Breast cancer is most common in women 50 and older, however, 11% of all new cases in the United States are diagnosed in those who are younger than 45.
-Silvia M. was one of them, but with help from the oncologists, surgeons and support staff at Overlook Medical Center’s Carol G. Simon Cancer Center, she was able to beat the odds and inspire others.
+Silvia M. was one of them, but with help from our experts in oncology, surgery and support staff at Overlook Medical Center’s Carol G. Simon Cancer Center, she was able to beat the odds and inspire others.

 At age 33, with a family of three children, Silvia never imagined that the lump in her breast might be cancer.
 Her husband, however, insisted she go to the doctor when it started to grow and change in shape.
 It was a good thing she did – the tests revealed she had stage 3 breast cancer.

 “Cancer can feel like an out-of-body experience,” Silvia says.
 “You don’t know where to turn.”

 She chose Overlook Medical Center, where she had the benefit of working with a multidisciplinary team of specialists, as well as nurse navigator Sandra Wrigley and a support staff, who helped her with each step of her treatment journey.

 Silvia underwent a mastectomy with breast surgeon Margaret Sacco, MD, followed by radiation therapy with Joana Emmolo, MD and chemotherapy with breast medical oncologist Bonni Guerin, MD.
 Later, James Gardner, MD performed reconstructive surgery.

 “I can’t imagine a better group of doctors,” Silvia says of her team.
 “There is no doubt in my mind that they saved my life.”

 Silvia, however, wasn’t completely out of the woods.
 Because her cancer had spread to her lymph nodes, there was a chance it could come back.